Aulani: History

-The resort project was announced in October 2007, releasing its name in January 2010.
+In 1991, Disney registered Disney Vacation Club, its timeshare plan, with the state of Hawaii but did not establish an escrow agreement, allowing the company to advertise—but not sell—timeshare interests in the state.
+The resort project was announced on October 3, 2007, releasing its name on January 19, 2010.
 The word ‘Aulani’ in Hawaiian can be loosely translated as "orange" or "with deep messages."
 When the word is used as a name, it can mean "message from the chief."

 With an estimated cost of $800 million, the project aimed to generate about 1,000 jobs at the resort.
 Disney Vice President Djuan Rivers managed the project, and it was designed by Joe Rohde of Walt Disney Imagineering.

 Timeshare sales commenced on July 15, 2010, with room reservations becoming available in August 2010.
 Nevertheless, on August 12, 2011, Disney suspended Aulani's timeshare sales and terminated three executives, among them Disney Vacation Club president Jim Lewis.
 This decision was made in response to senior management's recognition that the annual dues had been set too low to adequately cover maintenance costs.

 Timeshare sales were later resumed; however, specific sales figures have remained unclear since 2010 due to gaps in published information.

 In March 2019, the resort was named "Best Hotels/Accommodations – Luxury Accommodations" in the 2019 aio Media Hawaii Lodging & Tourism Awards.